SilentVelcro/BudgetReact/notes.md

      **useState** returns an ARRAY where the first value is the value that is being managed (current state value), and the second element in the array is that updating function.
 (Array Destructuring happens to store both elements in separate variables or constants).
 It is managed by React in the memory

-     If you have data, which might change, and where changes to that data should be reflected on the user interface then you need state because a regular variables will not do the trick with state, you can set and change values.
+     If you have data, which might change, and where changes to that data should be reflected on the user interface then you need state because a regular variables will not do the trick with state.

-**-- Section 49 - A Closer Look at the "useState" Hook -----**
+**-- Section 51 - Adding Form Inputs -----**